EOSC-synergy/FAIR_eva/docs/How  to use the epos plugin.md

 Once you have access click on the quality assesment and rewarding section, and go to the FAIR tab you will have to choose a tool.
 Choose FAIR-EVA , then you will have to enter 3 values, the persistent identifier, the plugin (epos) and the endpoint (https://ics-c.epos-ip.org/development/k8s-epos-deploy/dt-geo/api/v1).

-After that you have to clic in add tool
+After that you have to clic in add tool and then start assesment

 ## How to obtain the UUID